yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Termination
 {: #proto-termination}

-The DNO may request early termination of the STAR certificate by including the Order ID in a certificate termination request to the ACME interface, defined below.
+The IO may request early termination of the STAR certificate by including the Order ID in a certificate termination request to the ACME interface, defined below.
 After the CA receives and verifies the request, it shall: